saugataroyarghya/Analog-Clock-Reader/README.md

 ## Demo Images

 ## How it Works

 1. **Preprocessing**:
+    - The input image is converted to grayscale to simplify analysis, followed by gamma correction to enhance contrast.
+    - Noise is reduced using median and bilateral filters, which preserve edges while smoothing out noise.
+    - Adaptive thresholding is applied to convert the image to a binary format, making feature detection easier.

+2. **Clock Face Detection**:
+    - The largest contour in the binary image is identified and assumed to be the clock face based on its size and circular shape.

+3. **Hand Detection**:
+    - The Hough Line Transform is used to detect lines corresponding to the clock's hands.
+    - Detected lines are classified as either hour or minute hands based on their length and angle.

+4. **Time Calculation**:
+    - The angles of the hour and minute hands are calculated relative to the 12 o'clock position.
+    - These angles are then used to determine the corresponding time by mapping them to hour and minute values.

+For more detailed information, refer to the [Report.pdf](./Report.pdf).

+## How it Works
+1. **Preprocessing**:
     - The input image is first converted to grayscale and enhanced using gamma correction.